09 Aug The Secrets to Intra-Africa Trade Actually Working

 As an entrepreneur, one should:

 - Learn more about other African countries; study those markets.

 - Understand the customs and legal frameworks of the countries you are interested in doing business with.

 - Produce goods and services that will have an audience within the continent.

 - Get going – you will refine your products and services as you go along.

 If you enjoyed reading this article, consider sharing it so that others can find it!
-To get more inspiring contents like this in your inbox subscribe to our mailing list here.
+To get more inspiring content like this in your inbox, subscribe to our mailing list here.

 About the author

 Mrs. Tucci Goka Ivowi is the Deputy CEO and a founding member of the Ghana Commodity Exchange.
 She is an experienced business leader with over eighteen (18) years’ experience in marketing and general business management in the UK and emerging markets of Southeast Asia and Sub-Saharan Africa.
 Follow her on Linkedin and Twitter.